Cybugg/Iphone15-website-remake/README.md

 ### License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `./LICENSE` for more information.

 ### Contact